Skip to main content

 9. Triggers and Actions for the selected 'Asite' connector will appear in separate tabs.

-Click the 'Actions' tab to view actions that can be performed when the above trigger is executed.
+Select the 'Actions' tab to view actions that can be performed when the above trigger is executed.

-14. After your Asite account access is granted, you can search and select the project name and workflow trigger name.
+14. Once your Asite account access is granted, you can search and select the project name and workflow trigger name.
 Only those triggers in which 'Microsoft Flow' has been defined as the task in 'Post' task mode will be listed.

 Once done, click '+ New Step' to continue.